 Have Japanese crafts, practices or artworks inspired your work?
 If so, could you tell us how?

 They definitely have.
 Living there as a student, the ‘kawaii’ culture was a huge influence.
 Settling in London after Japan, I started making my own line of kawaii underwear, hand-painted with sparkly fantasy figures and sold in Portobello and Spitalfields street fashion markets.
-Later on, alongside art school, I explored and trained in Butoh – an avant-garde performance/dance style which originated in post-war Japan.
-Its philosophy, stark aesthetics and unorthodox use of the body influenced my work a lot.
+Later on, alongside art school, I explored and trained in Butoh – an avant-garde performance/dance style that originated in post-war Japan.
+Its philosophy, stark aesthetics, and unorthodox use of the body influenced my work a lot.

 Finally, Japanese food has always inspired me.
 Most recently as you know, I’ve made the Japanese packed lunch my own with simple, minimally processed dishes using a few Japanese base ingredients and lots of whole foods and vegetables.

 Are there any Japanese artists that you’d recommend we check out?

 Ryoji Ikeda – audio-visual genius magician, basing his work on vast amounts of data.